bsu-cs-jb/cs-411-docs/project-01/specification.md

 ### User stories

-These are descriptions and not requirements for part 1.
+These are descriptions and not requirements for project 1.

 - As a father I want to use multiple timers when making dinner so that I remember when to stop cooking each part of the meal so that I don't overcook